 Section 8: Protect - Controls and Staff Training

 The training section doesn’t mention specific types of cybersecurity training, but there’s one area you should consider: How to spot phishing attempts.
-Phishing is the fastest way for an outsider to hack your system.
+Because phishing is the fastest way for an outsider to hack your system.
 Training should include regular fake phishing emails to see how well the training is working.

 Section 9: Detect - Penetration Testing

-Penetration testing is also called “white hat” hacking: When the good guys try to emulate the bad guys to find vulnerabilities in your IT infrastructure that you need to fix.
+Penetration testing, also known as “white hat” hacking, is when the good guys emulate malicious hackers to find vulnerabilities in your IT infrastructure that you need to fix.

 Section 10: Detect - Intrusion

 This section is all about whether you have an intrusion detection system (IDS).
-The English translation for the checklist’s description of an IDS: It’s basically a subscription service you add to your firewall.
+The simple description of an IDS is a subscription service you add to your firewall.

-If you have an outside IT vendor doing your network monitoring, ask about the IDS, and whether it includes the “IDS Controls” that start on row 21.
+Pro Tip: If you have an outsourced IT vendor doing your network monitoring, ask about the IDS, and whether it includes the “IDS Controls” that start on row 21.

 Section 11: Response Plan